mirumee/ariadne-website/docs/fragments.md

 }
 ```

-In the above example fragment `userProfileFields` is used to specify list of fields for `User` type in the `GetUserProfile` query, but outside the `query { ... }` body itself.
+In the above example fragment `userProfileFields` is used to specify a list of fields for the `User` type in the `GetUserProfile` query, but outside the `query { ... }` body itself.

 Fragments can also be used in other fragments, and used multiple times within a query: